Near-Playground/Earn-Near-with-Peer-Computing/README.md

 ---

-# How to run this examples
+# How to run this example

 ## Step 1: Start a compute task host